-At the first station, the kiddos made a 100 Days Smarter crown.
-This was a last minute creation that I whipped up the night before.
-First, the kiddos colored the school house and sequenced the numbers by 10’s.
-I used strips of construction paper cut 3″ x 18″.
+At the one of the stations, the kiddos make a 100 Days Smarter crown.
+First, the kiddos color the school house and sequence the numbers by 10’s.
+I use strips of construction paper cut 3″ x 18″.

-Then, I measured around their heads and stapled.
-The school house added just enough length so that the crown fit perfectly around their heads.
+Then, I measure around their heads and staple.
+The school house adds just enough length so that the crown fits perfectly around their heads.

-For station number two, we counted our 100th Day of School collections.
-First, we counted them by 1’s using this counting mat I whipped up a few years ago.
+At another station, we count our 100th Day of School collections.
+First, we count them by 1’s using this counting mat I whipped up a few years ago.

-At the third station, we created the ever-so-popular 100 gumball machine!
+Of course, we create the ever-so-popular 100 gumball machine!
 The 100 gumball dots was yet another creation I whipped up a couple years ago.
-It provided the support my kinders needed to help them keep track of how many gumballs they made!
+It provides the support my Kinders needed to help them keep track of how many gumballs they made!

 I just love their finished gumball machines, and they just love using the bingo dotters while making them!

-For station number four, we created the number 100 using pattern blocks.
+For station number four, we create the number 100 using pattern blocks.
 You guessed it!
 I whipped this little ditty up the night before!
-Then, we recorded how many of each shape we used to make the number 100.
+Then, we record how many of each shape we used to make the number 100 (response sheet not pictured).

-At the fifth station, we used our “100th Day Necklace” work mat to count our Fruit Loops in sets of 10.
+At the fifth station, we use our “100th Day Necklace” work mat to count our Fruit Loops in sets of 10.

-Then, we strung them on a piece of curling ribbon… which I might add was way better than yarn, since it didn’t fray!
+Then, we string them onto a piece of curling ribbon… which I might add is way better than yarn, since it doesn’t fray!
 Thank you for the tip, Teeny Tiny Teacher!
 Plus, this little sweetie came up with a clever way to keep the Fruit Loops from sliding off the other side.
 She’s such a little problem solver!

-I actually bought the generic Fruit Loops from Wal-mart, and they worked out just fine!
-I didn’t pre-bag any of the supplies, because I wanted the kiddos to create their necklaces using any colors for the sets of 10.
-Some of my sweeties made them rainbow necklaces, while others chose to create a pattern.
+I actually buy the generic Fruit Loops, and they work out just fine!
+I don’t pre-bag any of the supplies, because I want the kiddos to create their necklaces using any colors for the sets of 10.
+Some of my kiddos will make them rainbow necklaces, while others will choose to create a pattern.